robbi5/buildlamp/README.md

 ...is exactly this (and more).
 Since 2012 we built and tried different lamps with a web interface and wifi connection.
 The latest versions in this repository are affordable and easy to build.

-The lamps are have a HTTP API so you can control them with the [jenkins job](/jenkins) or change the color, let them fade and blink in your own applications.
+The lamps do have a HTTP API so you can control them with [jenkins jobs](/jenkins), change their color, let them fade and blink.

 ### What you find in this repository